Radio Televisyen Malaysia controversies: 2004: Usage of 'infotainmen' in TV1 slogan

-In 2004, TV1 underwent rebranding and launches new slogan, 'Saluran Infotainmen Anda' (Your Infotainment Channel), which drews criticism following the usage of word 'infotainmen'.
+In 2004, TV1 underwent rebranding and launches new slogan, 'Saluran Infotainmen Anda' (Your Infotainment Channel), which drew criticism following the usage of word 'infotainmen'.
 The then-Deputy Information Minister, Zainuddin Maidin have said that the broadcaster will keep the word in TV1's new slogan.
 Later, the Dewan Bahasa dan Pustaka (DBP) stressed that the usage of 'infotainmen' word was "considered unsuitable" and "it is wrong in terms of terminology formation which doesn't signifies a clear meaning", while said that the broadcaster should use 'infohibur' or 'inforia' instead.
 Zainuddin then reiterated that the word 'infotainmen' is appropriate while "it gets its meaning across well enough", while DBP board of management member, Johan Jaffar defend the word's usage and said that he "does not see any argument to reject that word".
 The Ministry of Information hold on its stance that it remained use that word as it "became a technical term used worldwide, including Germany, Japan and China".
 The issue resolved two years later, in 2006 when TV1 changes its slogan to "Saluran Inforia Anda" on 1 April.